bitflow-stream/bitflow-docs/docs/core-functionality.md

 # Core functionality

-This section describes the cores features of bitflow.
+This section describes the cores functionality of bitflow.

 ## Batch

-Batch is one of the few keywords in the bitflow script language.
-Batch is used as a simple processing steps inside a script and must be combined with a subpipeline like **`"input.csv" -> batch(sample-window-size=5){ avg() } -> out.csv`**
+Batch is currently the only keyword in the bitflow script language.
+Batch is used as a processing step inside a script and must be combined with a subpipeline like **`"input.csv" -> batch(sample-window-size=5){ avg() } -> out.csv`**

 (TODO) Required batch modes:
 - flush after input closed (entire file)